 - To ensure the drink is nice and cold, make sure all components are chilled.
 You can use ice, but remember to add less liquid to compensate for the melting ice.

-- Mix the ginger lime syrup with water or soda water at a 1:1 ratio (or a little less water).
+- Mix the ginger lime syrup with water or soda water at a 1:2 ratio or a 1:1 ratio (for a stronger drink).
 Keep in the fridge until ready to serve.
 Enjoy!
 Add more water if needed.

 You’re here for the hint, aren’t you?